 Additionally, sexual behaviour which seems compulsive, is repeated in secrecy and continues after interventions from parents or carers, is a cause for concern.

-The Brook Traffic Light Tool may also be useful in distinguishing between 'normal' age-appropriate behaviour and behaviour which causes concern.
+The 'How to tell if a child's sexual behaviour is age appropriate' - Stop it Now may also be useful in distinguishing between 'normal' age-appropriate behaviour and behaviour which causes concern.